-Piet Hein Eek has chosen to tell the origins of MaisonRuinartcreando a crate for Champagne Rosé that evokes the original wooden case, that of 1769, full of the precious bottles of the Maison.
+Piet Hein Eek has chosen to tell the origins of the Maison Ruinart by creating a case for Champagne Rosé that evokes the original wooden case, that of 1769, filled with the precious bottles of the Maison.

 The March 21 1769 the first register of the accounts of the Maison Ruinart brings a novelty among shipments: sending his precious Champagne to Elsinore, Denmark, contained in wooden cases.
 This packaging method is an absolute innovation, since the sparkling wine from the Champagne lands at the time was shipped in baskets, an imperfect protection, which regularly caused the loss of a certain number of bottles.

 It was therefore an uncommon modus operandi.
 Suddenly, the very value of the product influences the way it is shipped: the resistant wooden crates will protect it from the risks of transport, while consolidating the quality of the commercial relations that bind the Maison Champenoise to its customers.

 Dutch artist Piet Hein Eek loves wood.
 Not the traditional material of the carpenter, nor the solid wood of the sculptor, but the wood already impregnated with a story, the one from which one has looked away a little, forgetting its natural beauty.
 IS in this wood marked by the patina of time that he has been creating contemporary inlays for over twenty years, in which the past of the material is tinged with a modern dream.
 Through his collections of chairs, tables, armchairs or chests of drawers, this artist graduated from the prestigious Academy of Eindhoven explores the authenticity of wood while offering unexpected interpretations.
 Tamed by the hand of the craftsman, the material is assembled, diverted, to leave its primitive condition and open up to a new range of possibilities.